+ELEANOR SAVAGE Program Director "

 ADMINISTRATIVE EXPENSES & ASSETS

 Administrative Expenses

 Administrative expenses totaled \$1,084,942 of the charitable budget for the fiscal year, inclusive not only of all rent, salaries, consultant fees, technology etc., but also of all panel and board meeting expenses, panel honoraria and memberships in philanthropic organizations.

-These administrative expenses do not, however, but do not include excise taxes, investment fees and timber management costs which totaled an additional \$352,302.
-None of these are considered charitable costs and are expenses that the Foundation pays in addition to its 5% distribution.
+These administrative expenses do not include additional non-operating costs of excise taxes, investment fees and timber management, which totaled an additional \$352,302.
+None of these non-operating costs are considered charitable expenses, and all are paid in addition to the 5% distribution.